About Us

 Highlights

-- Former pilot with an aviation degree from Eastern Michigan University and an MBA from the University of Michigan.
+- Former pilot with aviation degree from Eastern Michigan University and MBA from University of Michigan.

-- Currently resides on a small farm north of Ann Arbor with his wife and four children.
+- Currently residing on a small farm north of Ann Arbor with wife and four children.

 My Why

 While studying aviation operations in pursuit of a career as a professional pilot, I discovered a passion for helping businesses operate efficiently, grow, and thrive.
-After a few years working in a diverse aviation business, a close friend approached me about helping him manage his rapidly growing physical therapy practice.
+After graduation and a few years working in an aviation business, a friend approached me to help him manage his rapidly growing physical therapy practice.
 Seeing that the challenges he faced were no different from those we faced in aviation, I knew I could help.

-In the early days of our partnership, I worked in nearly every role at the company, except a physical therapist.
+In the early days of our partnership, I worked in nearly every role at the company, except the role of a physical therapist.
 With limited resources, we divided and conquered to keep the business moving forward.
 In just a few years, we grew the practice from six locations to thirty-two across southeast Michigan.
-The business was acquired by ATI Physical Therapy in 2013.
-The experience of professionalizing and rapidly scaling a multi-site platform sparked a desire to help other businesses achieve similar success.
+The business was ultimately acquired by ATI Physical Therapy in 2013.
+This experience of professionalizing and rapidly scaling a multi-site platform sparked a desire to help other businesses achieve similar success.

 Rapidly building and scaling a business takes a great deal of work, but with the right people, it can be incredibly rewarding.